Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

         the instructions of the training unit;
     c)  Free elective courses: students choose according to personal needs in accordance with learning requirements;
-    d)  Prerequisites of a course: students must accumulate before studying that course;
+    d)  Prerequisites of a course: students must complete them before studying that course;
-    d) Thesis and graduation project are
+    e)  Theses and graduation projects are compulsory courses with a duration of 5 to 10 credits as specified in the training programme;
-        compulsory courses, with a duration of 5 to 10 credits as specifically specified in the training program;
+    f)  Internship and practical training (if any) is a compulsory course;
-    e)  Internship and practical training (if any) is a compulsory subject;
+    g)  Conditional courses include physical education, national defense and security education, and supplementary skills courses.
+The assessment results of conditional courses are not included in the semester average, course average, or cumulative average but are required for graduation consideration;
-    f)  Conditional courses are physical education, national defense and security education and supplementary skills courses.
-The assessment results of conditional courses are not included in the semester average, course average and cumulative average, but are a condition for graduation consideration;
+    h)  Foreign language courses in the training programme are compulsory courses that students must complete.
-    g)  Foreign language courses in the training program are compulsory courses that students must accumulate in the training program.
+3. Course outline
-3. Course outline Course outline is compiled by lecturers based on the output standards of the course and approved by the head of the unit managing the course to provide to learners before teaching.
-Course outline includes the following main contents:
+    Course outlines are compiled by lecturers based on the course learning outcomes and approved by the head of the unit managing the course to provide to learners before teaching.
+A course outline includes the following main contents:
     a)  Information about the training unit (name of school, faculty, department);
     b)  Information about the lecturer;